 Q: How long does Li Lu typically hold a stock?

-Q: Has this approach worked?
+Q: Has this strategy produced strong results?